exercism/gleam/exercises/concept/dna-encoding/.meta/design.md

 ## Learning objectives

-- Know what a bit string is.
+- Know what a bit array is.
-- Know how to create a bit string literal.
+- Know how to create a bit array literal.
 - Know about the `:` binary size modifier.
-- Know how to construct a bit string.
+- Know how to construct a bit array.
-- Know how to pattern match a bit string.
+- Know how to pattern match a bit array.

 ## Out of scope